ozaslan/hbrick/docs/dataset_browser.md

 **Save current as recipe** (`Ctrl+S`) — Writes set name, map name, policy, mode, seed, and probability fields.
 Filename derives from map name, mode, seed, and a content hash; identical parameters overwrite the same file.

-**Saved recipes list** — Per-map recipes appear in the editor (newest first) with Load and Delete actions.
+**Saved recipes list** — Per-map recipes appear in the editor (newest first).
+Each entry shows the filename, saved timestamp, mode, seed, and probability fields, with **Load** and **Delete** buttons.
 Delete opens a confirmation modal.

 **File → Load recipe** — Opens any recipe from disk: locates the referenced map in the dataset index, opens it pinned, applies parameters, regenerates the graph, and computes SCCs.